At a glance

 Insulin resistance means the cells of the body are not responding normally to insulin and are not able to take up glucose from the bloodstream normally.
 The pancreas tries to compensate by producing more insulin.
 This results in elevated levels of insulin and C-peptide in the blood along with normal or elevated glucose levels.
 Glucose, insulin and C-peptide levels may help your doctor diagnose this condition.

-Insulin resistance can be part of the so-called metabolic syndrome, seen in people with obesity, high blood pressure and high lipid levels (hyperlipidaemia).
-In young women this is also associated with polycystic ovary syndrome.
+Insulin resistance can be part of the so-called metabolic syndrome, seen in people with abdominal obesity, high blood pressure and high lipid levels (hyperlipidaemia).
+In young women this can also be associated with polycystic ovarian syndrome.
 Insulin resistance may develop into type 2 diabetes.

 Treatment of insulin resistance involves changes in diet and lifestyle.
 Diabetes Australia recommends losing excess weight and getting regular amounts exercise to lower blood insulin levels and increase the body’s sensitivity to insulin.